 Passing an invalid parameter to "openssl dgst" such as "openssl dgst -h" can get one somewhat but it's still would be awkward to parse.

 May be better to hardcode in the long run since many of these are probably unsuitable anyhow...

 -md5 to use the md5 message digest algorithm (default) -md4 to use the md4 message digest algorithm -md2 to use the md2 message digest algorithm -sha1 to use the sha1 message digest algorithm -sha to use the sha message digest algorithm -sha224 to use the sha224 message digest algorithm -sha256 to use the sha256 message digest algorithm -sha384 to use the sha384 message digest algorithm -sha512 to use the sha512 message digest algorithm -mdc2 to use the mdc2 message digest algorithm -ripemd160 to use the ripemd160 message digest algorithm

-#3 Updated by Dim Hatz about 7 years ago
+#3 Updated by Dim Hatz over 7 years ago

 Based on some searching I did earlier, it seems that the only ones suitable are:

 sha1 (with the above mentioned reservations)